Adroiti/docs-for-code-review-tools/tfsec/aws-api-gateway-enable-access-logging.md

-Pattern: API Gateway stages for V1 and V2 should have access logging enabled
+Pattern: Disabled access logging for AWS API Gateway

 Issue: -

 ## Description

 API Gateway stages should have access log settings block configured to track all access to a particular stage.
-This should be applied to both v1 and v2 gateway stages.
+This should be applied to both v1 and v2 Gateway stages.

 **Resolution**: Enable logging for API Gateway stages.